cmecmetrics/example_cmec_module/README.md

 ## Register test module
 Activate an environment with cmec-driver installed.

-`cmec-driver register example_cmec_module/`
+`cmec-driver register path/to/example_cmec_module/`

 ## Run test module
 Activate an environment with cmec-driver installed.
 If an output directory does not already exist, create one.
-Use the model_directory that contains the test data set.
+Use the model_directory that contains the test data set from the "Create test data" section.

-`cmec-driver run model_directory/ output/ CMECTEST`
+`cmec-driver run model_directory/ output/ CMECTEST/C1 CMECTEST/C2`

 Navigate into the "output" folder to view the results.
 Each configuration will produce an html page that can be viewed in a browser.